1949 Stanford Indians football team: Harvard

 This season marked the only time that Stanford and Harvard played each other, with the Indians winning handily, 44–0.
 It was Harvard's second-ever West Coast game, after their victory in 1920 Rose Bowl.
 A second game, to be played at Harvard Stadium, was scheduled for the 1950 season, but was canceled by Harvard to lighten what was characterized as a "far too heavy" schedule."

 California

-In the Big Game, California was ranked #3 and had gone to the Rose Bowl the previous season.
+In the Big Game, California was ranked No. 3 and had gone to the Rose Bowl the previous season.
 Stanford came into the game with one conference loss; a win over Cal would have given them a tie for the conference championship and a possible bid to the Rose Bowl.
 But although the Indians managed a 7–6 halftime lead, the Bears took control in the second half, going on to win 33–14 and securing a return to the Rose Bowl.